quorten/quorten-blog1/_posts/2018-05-25-fastest-camera.md

-So, as it turns out, future 3.5 inch hard disk drives will _just barely_ satisfy your storage density per cost growth requirements, but only for the next generation.
+So, as it turns out, future 3.5 inch hard disk drives will _just barely_ satisfy your storage density per cost growth requirements, but only for the next generation (i.e. 5 years and growth factor of 10).
 Beyond that, you'll be stuck.

 * Consumer hard drives are limited to a maximum of 5 platters.